hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 What is going on here?

-Unfortunately there's some inconsistency in the Tokio instrumentation.
+It turns out, there's some inconsistency in the Tokio instrumentation.

-The meaning of the field `task.id` is different in different contexts.
+The meaning of the field `task.id` has different meanings in different contexts.

 When used on `runtime.spawn` span, it means the [`tokio::task::Id`](https://docs.rs/tokio/latest/tokio/task/struct.Id.html).